CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Introduction.md

 ### API Documentation

 The API Endpoint documentation and complimenting Postman Collection have a new folder structure for navigating the API.
-Endpoints are now nested within a product or scope, to quickly find the related resources.

 - General
     - devices